Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-17.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-17.kt).

-It produces the same numbers faster, as we have effectively created a processing pipeline, only having to wait 100 ms for the first number and then spending only 300 ms to process each number.
+It produces the same numbers just faster, as we have effectively created a processing pipeline, having to only wait 100 ms for the first number and then spending only 300 ms to process each number.
 This way it takes around 1000 ms to run:

 ```text